ericabouaf/a2a-registry/doc/project-requirements.md

 		1. Determine the AgentCard URL using intelligent routing (check if URL ends with `.json`)
 		2. Fetch the AgentCard from the determined URL
 		3. Validate the fetched AgentCard structure
-		4. Add createdAt and updatedAt timestamps
-		5. Store the complete RegistryAgent using the agent's name as the key
+		4. Store the AgentCard using the agent's name as the key
-	•	Returns 201 with the created RegistryAgent resource.
+	•	Returns 201 with the created AgentCard resource.
 	•	Returns 400 if the URL is invalid or the AgentCard cannot be fetched/validated.
 	•	Returns 409 if an agent with the same name already exists.